12-Hour Layover in Singapore: How to Leave the Airport (Even on a Budget)

 Remember, Singapore’s prices can surprise you if you’re not careful.

-Open late and right by the river, this McDonald’s isn’t just about fries and burgers.
+Open late and right by the river, this fast food resto isn’t just about fries and burgers.
 It’s a quiet corner where you can recharge, people-watch, and plan your next move without breaking the bank.

 Sure, it’s not the most glamorous hangout, but when you’re navigating Singapore on a shoestring and without a hostel, it’s a lifesaver.